-Melia advises on all aspects of insolvency and restructuring, acting mainly for insolvency practitioners in connection with their formal appointments including administrations, liquidations, voluntary arrangements and bankruptcies.
+Advising on all aspects of insolvency and restructuring, she acts mainly for insolvency practitioners in connection with their formal appointments including administrations, liquidations, voluntary arrangements and bankruptcies.
 She provides advice in connection with their planning and post-appointment strategy including sales of businesses and assets (including on a “pre-pack” basis) and matters arising in the appointments, including dealings with other parties, employees and creditors as well as the strategy on claims arising in the estate and making procedural applications to Court.
-Melia also provides guidance to Insolvency Practitioners on regulatory and compliance matters arising on their appointments.
+Melia also provides guidance to Insolvency Practitioners on regulatory and compliance matters arising from their appointments.

 Melia also provides advice to directors of distressed businesses in connection with their duties and liabilities with a view to identifying options and solutions for rescuing the business or otherwise achieving an orderly voluntary winding-up.
 She provides guidance to directors of companies which have gone into liquidation concerning business name restrictions and regarding their potential personal liability.
 Her expertise also extends to advising on solvent liquidations and exit-planning with a view to returning value to shareholders.
 Melia can also assist with restorations of dissolved companies including ahead of an insolvency process and with a view to recovering overlooked assets.